+Australian Guidelines for the Prevention and Control of Infection in Healthcare (2019) - National Health and Medical Research Council (NHMRC)

+Adapted from the Australian National Guidelines for the Management of Healthcare Workers Living with Blood Borne Viruses and Healthcare Workers who Perform Exposure Prone Procedures at Risk of Exposure to Blood Borne Viruses (2018) [355].

+National Guidelines

-an Guidelines for the Prevention and d Control of Infection in Healthcare (2019) - National Health and Medical Research Council (NHN MRC) of Healthcare Workers Living with Blood Borne Vi Risk of Exposure to Blood Borne Viruses (2018) [ National Guidelines momi Exposure i Tone i Toccaures al Trion of Exposure to Blood Borne viruses (2010) [ [000].
-The Australian National Guidelin es for the Management of Healthcare Workers Living with Blood Borne Viruses and of Exposure to Blood Borne Viruses (2018) (Nati testing for healthcare workers, and the criteria to e in the National Guidelines reflects the effectiver antiviral treatment for hepatitis B and HIV.
-The National Guidelines allow healthcare Responsibilities of healthcare students) who are performing EPPs are required As stated in the National Guideli nes, all healthcare workers (including students) who are performing EPPs are required BVs at least once every three years and are requi have appropriate and timely testing after potential BBV exposures, both occupational and non-occupational [355].
+The Australian National Guidelines for the Management of Healthcare Workers Living with Blood Borne Viruses and Healthcare Workers who Perform Exposure Prone Procedures at Risk of Exposure to Blood Borne Viruses (2018) (National Guidelines) [355] provide detailed information about the required BBV testing for healthcare workers, and the criteria to be met that allow a healthcare worker with a BBV to return to work.
+The advice in the National Guidelines reflects the effectiveness of antiviral treatment for hepatitis B virus (HBV), hepatitis C virus (HCV) and HIV.
+The National Guidelines allow healthcare workers living with a BBV to perform EPPs, provided they comply with the National Guidelines [355].

+Responsibilities of healthcare workers

+As stated in the National Guidelines, all healthcare workers (including students) who are performing EPPs are required to take reasonable steps to know their BBV status and should be tested for BBVs at least once every three years and are required to have appropriate and timely testing after potential BBV exposures, both occupational and non-occupational [355].